Home site for the England-based PETTER family name.

 I am adding more information to the family tree - relating to James Connor P~, Jeffery P~, and the New Zealand family descended from Reginald Northcote P~ (1903-65).

 July 2002.
-Having returned from a year of travelling (see my home site) I recommence my work, gathering information about the family.
+Having returned from a year of traveling (see my home site) I recommence my work, gathering information about the family.

 ORIGINS OF THE NAME 'PETTER'

 1. "British Family Names" by Barber.
 Petter from Pettar from Pettaugh - a Suffolk local name.

 2. "Dictionary of Surnames" by Patricia Hanks and Flavia Hodges, Oxford University Press, 1988

 i.
 English (Norman) nickname for a flatulent person (OF peter to fart, from Latin peditum pp of pedere to fart)

 variations: Pet(t)our, Petain, Petin, Peton, Petot, Petat, Petard, Pettand, Petaud. "

 (I wonder if I'm related to Vladimir Putin?)

 3. "A Dictionary of British Surnames" by P.H.
 Reaney and R.M.
 Wilson, published by Routledge, 1991 says:

 i.
 Petter, Anglo-Saxon: dweller by the hollow (pit) q.v.
 Pitt and Putter.
 Earliest example: Gilbert atte Pitte 1294.
 Place name in Surrey.
 Juliana atte Pette 1327, Subsidy Rolls, Essex.
 Old English pytt (Kent: Pett, Hants: Pitt) - a pit or hollow. (atte means dweller by the ...)